polyaxon/polyaxon/site/docs/core/scheduling-presets/machines-catalog.md

 ---
 title: "Managing and exposing a catalog of machines"
-sub_link: "scheduling-strategies/machines-catalog"
+sub_link: "scheduling-presets/machines-catalog"
-meta_title: "Organizing your cluster(s) as a catalog of machines or environments - scheduling strategies"
+meta_title: "Organizing your cluster(s) as a catalog of machines or environments - scheduling presets"
 meta_description: "By combining Queues and Presets, users can expose their cluster(s) as an organized and easy-to-use catalog of machines."
 tags:
   - namespace